karolcholewa/blog/_posts/2021-05-02-rapid-app-in-cloud-pages.md

 ---
 layout: post
-title: "Table Rows with Alternate Color - Part 2"
+title: "Rapid App in Cloud Pages"
-categories: [AMPscript]
+categories: [AMPscript, HTML, Web]
 ---

 This is a second part or another case for using AMPScript to dynamically set a background color to table rows.
 In this example, I use a process loop to dynamically build a table and then apply a background color to even and odd rows.